Loading ...

 Advances in the Field

-The project must aim to advance in the field – not just within your business.
-Basically, this means that an advance can’t just be a technology that already exists in another sector, but you are the first to use it within your industry.
-However, the product, process or service can still be seen as an advance if it’s been created by another company but isn’t yet publicly available or known.
+The project must aim to advance in the field, not just within your business.
+Essentially, this means that an advancement cannot merely be a technology that already exists in another sector, even if you are the first to implement it within your industry.
+However, a product, process, or service can still be considered an advancement if it has been developed by another company but is not yet publicly available or known.

 Solving Uncertainties

-Uncertainty comes when a professional on the subject is unable to say if something is possible technologically speaking, or how it can be done.
-Even after they have referred to all the evidence available.
-This means that your business or professionals in the field don't know about the advance yet or how to achieve it.
+Uncertainty arises when a subject expert cannot determine if something is technologically feasible or how it can be accomplished, even after reviewing all available evidence.
+This indicates that your business or professionals in the field are not yet aware of the advancement or how to achieve it.

-In terms of explaining how you tried to overcome the uncertainty, you’ll need to prove that the R&D is required to research, test and analyse in order to develop it.
-You’ll have to explain the work you carried out to overcome the uncertainty, which may simply involve describing the successes and failures you encountered during the project.
+When explaining how you attempted to overcome uncertainty, you need to demonstrate that research and development are essential for researching, testing, and analysing in order to achieve this.
+You should clarify the work you conducted to address the uncertainty, which may simply involve detailing the successes and failures you faced during the project.

 Different Types of R&D Relief

-There are two types of R&D relief and they’re both dependent on the size of your company.
-A Small and Medium Enterprise (SME) is defined by a staff count of no more than 500 and either a turnover of less than £100m or a balance sheet total of less than £86m.
-Anything that’s over these numbers is a Larger Company.
+There are two types of R&D relief, and both depend on the size of your company.
+A Small and Medium Enterprise (SME) is defined as having a staff count of no more than 500 and either a turnover of less than £100 million or a balance sheet total of less than £86 million.
+Any company exceeding these numbers is considered a Larger Company.

-However, while these are the critical criteria, there are more considerations going into separating SMEs from Larger Companies.
-For example, group structures and grants.
+However, while these are the critical criteria, there are additional factors to consider when separating SMEs from larger companies, such as group structures and grants.

 SME R&D Relief

-Among the above-described criteria, when clarifying whether your business is an SME, you might need to account for partnerships and linked companies.
+Among the criteria described above, when determining if your business qualifies as an SME, you may need to consider partnerships and affiliated companies.

 R&D relief for SMEs enables them to:

-• deduct an additional 130% of qualifying costs from their annual profit, on top of the standard 100% deduction.
-Meaning a total 230% deduction;
+• deduct an additional 130% of qualifying costs from their annual profit, on top of the standard 100% deduction, resulting in a total deduction of 230%;

 • claim a tax credit if the business is loss-making, worth up to 14.5% of the surrenderable loss.